Indeterminacy in classical cosmology with dark matter: Introduction

 The publication in 2003 of what became known as Norton's Dome \cite{norton1, norton2} generated an interesting debate on determinism in classical dynamics.
-Related examples had been discussed by other authors: Bhat and Bernstein \cite{bb} consider a mathematically similar system, and Earman \cite{earman} surveys several classes of examples described as ``the fault modes of determinism" in (non-quantum) physics.
-What distinguishes Norton's approach is the attractiveness of an easily visualized and unexpectedly simple Newtonian system that involves only elementary mathematics and may appear to have a natural physical interpretation.
+Related examples had been discussed by other authors: Bhat and Bernstein \cite{bb} consider a mathematically similar system, Kosyakov \cite{kosyakov} includes an analysis of non-uniqueness of solutions of the Cauchy problem in classical electrodynamics (and independently points to a class of systems mathematically related to Norton's Dome), and Earman \cite{earman} surveys a broader class of ``fault modes of determinism" in (non-quantum) physics.
+What distinguishes Norton's approach is the attractiveness of an easily visualized and unexpectedly simple Newtonian (or Newtonian-looking) system.

-The example involves a point-mass placed at absolute rest at the apex of a dome-shaped surface with radial symmetry.
-The profile of the surface of revolution is chosen so that the equation of motion under gravity of the mass sliding (without friction) along the dome has the form $\ddot{r}\sim\sqrt{r}$ with initial conditions $r(0)=0$ and $\dot{r}(0)=0$, where $r(t)$ denotes the distance at time $t\geq 0$ from the summit, measured along the surface of the dome.
-The expected solution of the equation of motion would be for the mass to remain at rest ($r(t)\equiv 0$); however, the equation does not fulfil the Lipschitz condition this solution is not unique.
-Other solutions suggest that the mass can spontaneously start sliding down the dome at an arbitrary time in any direction.